February 22, 2022

 A lot of work has been done regarding the security of the cloud and the data within it.
 However, there was still a dearth of best practices guidelines to follow during developing and implementing an elastic cloud model.
 The Cloud Security Alliance (CSA) solved this problem by breaking the SECaaS into various categories:

-This is a preventive measure that mainly ensures that data (structured and unstructured) remains under control.
+This preventive measure mainly ensures that data (structured and unstructured) remains under control.

-It deals with monitoring, protecting, and verifying the security of data in the cloud and on-premises.
+It deals with data security, monitoring, protection, and verification in the cloud and on-premises.
 Its functionalities include- data labeling & classification, identification of sensitive data, Structured data matching, SQL regular expression detection etc.

 This is a reactive and real-time protection mechanism against online applications offered via the cloud by redirecting web traffic to the cloud provider.
 It provides services like web filtering, spyware & bot network analyzer, phishing site blocker, email security etc.

 This is a detection process in which the systems accept log/event information.
-This information is then analyzed and is used to report and alert on events that may require intervention.
-It provides real-time log & event correlation, forensic support, log normalization, compliance reporting etc
+This information is then analyzed and used to report and alert on events that may require intervention.
+It provides real-time log & event correlation, forensic support, log normalization, compliance reporting, etc

-This process makes the data indecipherable by managing encryptions, hashing, digital signatures, key exchanges etc. Its functionalities include- data protection, data validation, message authentication, data time-stamping, code signing, forgery detection etc
+This process makes the data indecipherable by managing encryptions, hashing, digital signatures, and key exchanges.
+Its functionalities include- data protection, data validation, message authentication, data time-stamping, code signing, forgery detection, etc.